-Anton, safety is not my responsibility; it is the company's responsibility.
+Anton, safety is not my responsibility; it is the company's responsibility the company in charge of safety, to shrug off responsibility and disengage from the process.

 Mate, it still surprises me that I hear people say that.
 You are only one of many employees who still think that it is their supervisor's, or their manager's, or even the Site Safety Officer's responsibility to keep them safe.
 Mate, there is only one person responsible for your safety, and that is you.